opensearch-project/documentation-website/_api-reference/profile.md

 ### The `breakdown` object

-The `breakdown` object represents the timing statistics about low-level Lucene execution.
+The `breakdown` object represents the timing statistics about low-level Lucene execution, broken down by method.
 Each field in the `breakdown` object represents an internal Lucene method executed within the aggregation.
 Timings are listed in wall-clock nanoseconds and are not normalized.
 The `breakdown` timings are inclusive of all children times.
 The `breakdown` object is comprised of the following fields.
 All fields contain integer values.

 Field | Description
 :--- | :---